-So here they are, my Momos with Artichoke Hearts.
-You’ll love ’em.
+So here they are, my vegan Momos with Artichoke Hearts.
+You'll love 'em.

-- 2 cups frozen artichoke hearts, thawed and roughly chopped
+- 2 cups artichoke hearts (frozen, thawed and roughly chopped)

 - Salt and black pepper to taste

-- 1 cup all purpose flour.
-You can try whole wheat or a combination of whole wheat and APF.
-I like the all-purpose version the best because the whole wheat momos come out a little dense, but they're still tasty, so if you want to, go for it
+- 1 cup all purpose flour (You can try whole wheat or a combination of whole wheat and APF.
+I like the all-purpose version the best because the whole wheat momos come out a little dense, but they're still tasty.)

 - 2 large tomatoes

 - 2 dry red chili peppers (peppers with moderate heat like Kashmiri or ancho peppers will do)

 - Make the dough for the momo wrappers, by placing the flour in a bowl with the salt and oil.
 Add a little water at a time and knead to make a fairly pliable dough.